-For decades the government has attempted to insulate itself from international scrutiny, however, in March 2013 the UN mandated a Commission in Inquiry (CoI) to investigate alleged abuses.
+For decades the DPRK government has attempted to insulate itself from international scrutiny.
+In March 2013 the UN mandated a Commission in Inquiry (CoI) to investigate alleged abuses.
 The CoI published its findings in February 2014, establishing responsibility at the highest level of government for ongoing crimes against humanity, as well as other systematic and widespread human rights violations committed by the government against its people.

-The CoI's report describes in harrowing detail abuses committed by the DPRK government, including "extermination, murder, enslavement, torture, imprisonment, rape, forced abortions and other sexual violence, persecution on political, religious, racial and gender grounds, the forcible transfer of populations, the enforced disappearance of persons and the inhumane act of knowingly causing prolonged starvation."
-According to the CoI, the state systematically employs violence and punishment amounting to gross human rights violations, with persons accused of political crimes being subject to execution without trial.
-DPRK has also previously abducted and disappeared non-nationals.
+The CoI's report described in harrowing detail abuses committed by the DPRK government, including "extermination, murder, enslavement, torture, imprisonment, rape, forced abortions and other sexual violence, persecution on political, religious, racial and gender grounds, the forcible transfer of populations, the enforced disappearance of persons and the inhumane act of knowingly causing prolonged starvation."
+The CoI also reported that persons accused of political crimes have been subject to execution without trial and that DPRK has abducted and disappeared non-nationals.